jenncash29/Rhode-Health-Insurance-Project/README.md

 </div>

 # PowerPoint Presentation
 A PowerPoint presentation was created for the marketing team to present insights and recommendations from the campaign analysis.
-An excerpt from the slides below highlights top-performing campaign figures, recommendations, caveats and next steps, and an appendix detailing the technical process.
+Below is an excerpt from the presentation, which highlights top-performing campaign figures, recommendations, caveats and next steps, and an appendix detailing the technical process.

 <p align ="center">
   <img src="https://github.com/jenncash29/Rhode-Health-Insurance-Project/blob/main/images/Signup%20Rates%20Slide.png" alt="Signup Rate">